 The equivalent dose is obtained by multiplying the absorbed dose for an organ or body part with a weighting factor - a number that takes into account the nature of the radiations (such as whether they are made up of photons, electrons, neutrons, alpha particles etc) and the severity of the biological damages it causes.
-The original equivalent dose unit was the rem which corresponds to the rad.
-The 'rem', the old unit for equivalent dose, has become the sievert, which has a value equal to 100 rems.
+The initial equivalent dose unit, the rem (corresponding to the rad), has been replaced by the sievert, which is equivalent to 100 rems.

 The weighting factors have empirical values which reflect the current knowledge in radioprotection and may be improved in the future.
-For instance, they do not consider a crucial factor, the dose rate, the number of grays absorbed per second.
 The less damaging particles are the less ionizing ones, photons and electrons.

 In the field of nuclear diagnostics, where beta and gamma rays are used, the equivalent doses are therefore numerically identical to the absorbed doses, though the two have different units.
 In these situations, however, it has become more common to talk about the value in sieverts.